 The preparation of financial statements in conformity with FRS101 requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-This is particularly relevant to the estimation of the trade receivable impairment provision; the calculation of which applies the historical non-collection rates to the current amount receivable unless there are specific circumstances that indicate this is not appropriate.
+This is particularly relevant to the estimation of the allowance in respect of anticipated introducer commission clawbacks (held within accruals and other payables in note 13).
+The calculation of this amount applies an expected cancellation rate of the lease agreements taken out by the customers to the cumulative commission earned by the Company that could be subject to clawback.
+The cancellation rate applied is based on data supplied by a third party partner in the arrangement, but will be reviewed as the Company develops its own experience around the propensity of customer cancellations.